jasonmthe2st-oss/A001155-Generator/README.md

 - 3110 (because there are 3 1s and 1 0)
 - 132110 (because there is 1 3, 2 1s, and 1 0)

-Note that none of these inputs are valid since they do not exist in the function; I use them here to demonstrate how the sequence works.

 The program is compiled through normal means.